 Marsha joined us in 2002 when she assumed the challenge of providing the absolute best customer service in the world.
 Odds are, when you call or email, Marsha’s the one who will find the answer to your questions or solution to your challenges.
 She handles most order processing and you’ll also find her working our booth at trade show exhibits.
 She’s a major behind-the-scenes leader at the annual MBA Conclave (and has been seen at the infamous Conclave Casino).
 Recently, Marsha has accepted responsibility for the operations side of our online testing programs.

-Tammy Cyrus is the Director of Professional Development for MBA Research.
+Tammy Cyrus is the Vice President of Professional Learning for MBA Research.
 She has presented at numerous state and national conferences.
 She was a previous Business Administration teacher in North Carolina.
 Tammy has received her Master of Arts in Business Education and National Board of Professional Teaching Standards certification.
 She holds a certification in School Administration and industry-recognized certifications in Adobe and Microsoft Office.
 Additional professional experiences have included teaching at the post-secondary level, working on curriculum development, serving in several leadership roles, and serving as an adviser for FBLA.
-At MBA Research, she oversees the PD Team, Teacher Advisory Network, Conclave, and Leadership Forum, and provides professional development support for teachers, districts, and state departments across the country.
+At MBA Research, she oversees the MBA Research Professional Development Team, Teacher Advisory Network (TAN), MBA Research Conclave, and Leadership Forum.
+She provides professional learning support for teachers, districts, and state departments nationwide.

 After many years in NYC, working in arts administration while also pursuing a dance career, Stephanie King returned to her hometown of Columbus and joined our team in 2015.